karlaredor/leapyearjs/README.md

 leapyearjs
 ==========

-Checks if a year is a leap year
+A simple JavaScript function that checks if a year is a leap year or not